-However, there are much worse parents than the still complicated Ittetsu Hoshi.
+However, there are much worse parents than the still complicated (though rather over-criticised albeit with a fairly good reason) Ittetsu Hoshi.
 As South Korea wasn’t truly a modern and mostly independent country until the summer of 1948, I think it’s very likely that he was a half-South Korean born at the very end of World War 1 in November 3 1918, a decade before Osamu Tezuka was also born.

 While Star of the Giants is a very sad yet rather touching story about familial dysfunction junction, it is also a part of a plausible dynastic saga, which would’ve been fully finished when the very troubled Ikki Kajiwara (aka Asaki Takamori) was still alive (albeit sometimes in prison for a crapload of infamously troublesome conflicts, raging mental health outbursts and many other agitating factors) until 1987, which was when he took his own life, much to the increasingly retroactive dismay of almost everyone in parts of sub-Siberian Asia.
 But a decade after that, something way (too far) worse came through; his half-Taiwanese Hokkien daughter, with the sometimes controversial Ms Pai Bing Bing nonetheless, had her own life cut short in 1997.